philips-software/terraform-provider-hsdp/docs/guides/functions.md

 ---
-page_title: "Working with hsdp_function"
+page_title: "Working with HSDP functions"
-subcategory: "Functions"
 ---
 # Working with hsdp_function